kyma-project/opentelemetry-collector-components/receiver/singletonreceivercreator/documentation.md

 ### receiver_singleton_leader_status

-Gauge of if the reporting system is leader of the relevant lease, 0 indicates backup, 1 indicates leader.
+A gauge of if the reporting system is the leader of the relevant lease, 0 indicates backup, and 1 indicates leader.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |